SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Experiments

 \subsection{Evaluation of Defense Mechanisms}

 We evaluate the defense mechanisms using BS-C, BS-PC, and SSRL datasets.
 We provide the averaged results of \emph{Prefix Probing} and \emph{Direct Probing} prompts in Table~\ref{volume_copyrighted_text}.
 From the table, we can conclude that our \FrameworkName~Defense Mechanism significantly reduces the volume of copyrighted text generated by the LLMs.
 It further increases the refusal rate to almost 100\% in API-based models and mostly over 70\% when facing copyrighted text requests.
 As expected, the MemFree decoding mechanism does not affect the refusal rate of the models.
 However, it does reduce the volume of copyrighted text generated by the models, although it is not as effective as the \FrameworkName~Defense Mechanism.
 This is because the MemFree decoding mechanism only prevents the model from further generating the copyrighted text after the copyrighted text is generated in the first place, and it cannot refuse to generate the copyrighted text.
 We also include a case study on whether our \FrameworkName~ Defense Mechanism will disrupt queries on public domain texts in Appendix~\ref{sec:defense_public_domain}.
 The result shows that our agent will not incur further overprotection.
-On the BS-PC dataset, the original Claude 3 and GPT-4o have lower LCS and ROUGE-L scores than the models with the defense mechanism.
-This may be due to the defense mechanism's web search judging the text as public domain text, while the original models may believe the text is copyrighted.
+On the BS-PC dataset, our \FrameworkName~ Defense Mechanism performs similarly to the BS-C dataset, with higher refusal rates and lower volumes of text generated.
 Nonetheless, whether to generate the text on BS-PC is debatable, as the books are indeed in the public domain in some countries.